rolling-scopes-school/tasks/angular/modules/interview/questions-ENG.md

 7. How would you explain the concepts of **_Hot_** and **_Cold_** Observables?
 8. How do you properly unsubscribe from an Observable?
 9. What are the different approaches to state management in Angular?
 What are the benefits of using service-based methods versus NgRx or other state management libraries?
+10. How do you handle error handling and retry logic with RxJS?

 ## Dependency Injection: